Identifying PSYCH-K secondary gains can help you achieve greater results with your health and life.

 You experience infertility.

 Secondary gain: You no longer worry about your fears of being a bad parent.
 Your stress is reduced as you don’t have to figure out how you’re going to support another person.
-Perhaps you love your job and are relieved you don’t have to take time off.
+Or perhaps you love your job and are relieved you don’t have to take time off.

 Do you struggle with any secondary gains?